-Beginning in 2014, a deduction is allowed for the amount received by a physician or psychiatrist from the Wisconsin primary care and psychiatry shortage grant program.
+A deduction is allowed for the amount received by a physician or psychiatrist from the Wisconsin primary care and psychiatry shortage grant program.
 The grant program is intended to encourage primary care physicians and psychiatrists to practice primary care medicine or psychiatry in underserved areas in the state.